linode/apl-docs/docs/for-ops/how-to/manage-age.md

 ### Steps

-1. Decrypt files with old key and credentials:
+1. Decrypt files with the old key and credentials:

 ```bash
 docker run -it -v $ENV_DIR:/home/app/stack/env linode/apl-core binzx/otomi decrypt
 ```

 :::info
-The decrypted files have `.dec` extension.
+The decrypted files have the `.dec` extension.
 :::

 2. Change the following files